Care Ministry Mission Statement

 Q. Who does the Care Minister typically visit?

-A. Persons who are grieving any kind of loss; persons who are in the hospital, a nursing home or homebound; anyone who needs a listening, compassionate ear.
+A. Persons who are grieving any kind of loss; persons in healthcare or are homebound; anyone who needs a listening, compassionate ear.

 Q. What kind of training does a Care Minister receive?

-A. Initially, sixteen hours of training in listening and communication skills, and six scheduled enrichment sessions annually.
+A. Initially, a one-day training session in listening and communication skills, and ongoing scheduled enrichment sessions.
 These are usually in the form of monthly meetings, where Care Ministers come together to pray, share, and learn from each other’s experiences.
+Other opportunities for spiritual support and continuing education are offered throughout the year as well.

 Characteristics of a Care Minister